nandG12/Zero-Developer-Console/README.md

 # Zero-Developer-Console
 Zero Developer Console is web-application used for the static file deployments and auto purge and with other options for Deployments Teams.

-In this project, I used different Modules and packages of python listed below.
+In this project, different Modules and packages of python listed below.

-You need to download or install this packages for successfully run this project.
+You need to install this packages for run this project.

 1. pip install shutil
 1. pip install functools